timothy-wardlow/Professional-README-Generator/README.md

 ## Description

+In this project we were asked to create an application using Node JS that creates a professional project README based on user input.

 ## User Story
 AS A developer
 - I WANT a README generator
 - SO THAT I can quickly create a professional README for a new project

 ## Acceptance Criteria
 GIVEN a command-line application that accepts user input